 Accrued cash back is automatically applied to your account as a statement credit at the end of each billing period.

-Enjoy 0% APR on purchases and balance transfers for 12 months from account opening.
-Qualifying balance transfers must be requested within 60 days of account opening.
+Enjoy 0% APR on purchases for 12 months from account opening.
 For rates and fees of the American Express Blue Business Cash Card, please visit this rates and fees page.

-Following the conclusion of the introductory APR period, variable regular APR applies: 15.24 to 21.24%, depending on your creditworthiness and other factors – see rates and fees for important information.
+Following the conclusion of the introductory APR period, variable regular APR applies: 18.49% to 26.49% APRs will not exceed 29.99%, depending on your creditworthiness and other factors – see rates and fees for important information.

 There is no annual membership fee.
 Foreign transactions cost 2.7% of the total transaction amount, regardless of denomination.
 Late and returned payments cost up to $39.
-Balance transfers cost the greater of $5 or 3%.
+See rates and fees.

 Additional Business Benefits